Cornell Quits Audioslave

 And, in a statement released yesterday (15FEB07), announcing the May (07) release of Cornell's 13th career album CARRY ON, the rock star wrote, "Due to irresolvable personality conflicts as well as musical differences, I am permanently leaving the band Audioslave.

-"I wish the other three members nothing but the best in all of their future endeavors."
+"I wish the other three members nothing but the best in all of their future endeavours."